 Be careful when serving food with melamine, kindly desist from serving very hot food/meal in or with melamine dinnerware sets.
 This is to prevent the reaction of the melamine plastic to leach into the food.

 While Bone china is readily available in the market, the price range is extremely wide.
 There are no harsh chemicals in Bone china that reacts with hot or cold food so therefore there is no side effect, health-conscious people prefer Bone china dinnerware sets.

 In plastic or resin coding, melamine has got no 7.
-The no 7 indicates that once Melamine is broken, it should be thrown away.
+No 7 indicates that once Melamine is broken, it should be thrown away.
 It cannot be recycled.

-Melamine lightweight benefit allows easy handle for children and it’s affordable.
+Melamine lightweight benefit allows easy handling for children and it’s affordable.